ConnorMcCranie/DnD/for_dm/items/all_items/attunement.md

 - When fully attuned to the Left Eye of Zarus, one can charm anyone they see, forcing them to do their will.
 - When fully attuned to the Right Eye of Zarus, one can swap bodies with anyone, exchanging each consciousness to the other's body.
 - In order to attain maximal attunement to each Eye of Zarus, one must cut out their own corresponding eye and sacrifice it to Zarus

+<div style="page-break-after:always">&nbsp;</div>

+# Crafty Crossbow
+There is a prophecy that someone from the village will use an enchanted item will bring chaos/trouble, which is why Strad's village was supersticious against it.
+Reflective beings from the Mirror Realm are the cause of his village dissappearing and the source of the bow's power.
+But the prophecy is 'reversed' in the mirror realm, meaning that the enchanted item will bring balance.
+Every time Strad uses the bow, he gets a flashback/vision of the relevant backstory and becomes briefly incapacitated.
+To get to the mirror realm, you have to walk through a mirror while somehow avoiding running into your own reflection (idea: cast invisibility, blink, etherealness) The bow is in vault 31 of the mystic museum, possible arrows:
+-rope arrow
+-light arrow
+-scrying arrow
+-bouncing arrow
+-tracking arrow
+-teleporting arrow
+-identifying arrow (determine resistances/vulnerabilities)